jcalpickard/jcalpickard.github.io/_compost/chaîne-opératoires.md

 stage: bruck
 ---

 French for "operational chain".
-A methodological concept used in archaeology, anthropology, and [[material-culture]] to analyse the sequential steps in the production, use, and disposal of artifacts.
+A methodological concept used in archaeology, anthropology, and material culture to analyse the sequential steps in the production, use, and disposal of artifacts.

 After André Leroi-Gourhan and André-Georges Haudricourt.
 Big deal in lithics.